unsupervisedlearner1123/703-final-project/20_intermediate_files/README.md

-This directory contains the intermediate iles created during the analysis.
+This directory contains the intermediate files created during the analysis.